INA

 Conference Proceedings

 Abstracts from INA Conferences have been published by INA as special issues of the JNR, and its predecessor the International Nannoplankton Association Newsletter.
 Published proceedings have also been produced from most of the INA Conferences as special issues or volumes of various publications.
-These are mostly still in print and together form an extremely useful source of literature on nannofossils.
-For details see: conference proceedings
+These are mostly still in print &/or available for download and together form an extremely useful source of literature on nannofossils.
+For details see the conferences page

 The JNR is the journal of the INA.
 It is produced approximately twice yearly, and serves as a prime means of communication within the field.
 Circulation is predominantly to INA membership, with useful library coverage.
-It includes peer-reviewed scientific articles and a bibliography of literature on calcareous nannofossils and extant coccolithophores.
-See separate page for details.
+JNR online; articles published in the last two years are available to members only, older articles are open access.
+See separate page for information for contributors.